Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/linux-adding-a-timestamp-to-the-bash-history.md

 ![Linux bash history](https://cdn.hashnode.com/res/hashnode/image/upload/v1623304606910/iWKG8LiRO.png)

-To find where this file is located you can run the following command.
+You can run the following command to find where this file is located.

 ```bash
 echo $HISTFILE